kristian-lange-tw/JATOS_docs/pages/jatos.js-Reference.md

 title: jatos.js Reference
 keywords: reference, jatos.js
 tags:
-summary:
+summary: jatos.js is a small JavaScript library that helps you to communicate from JavaScript with your JATOS server (in more technical terms, it wraps calls to JATOS' public REST API).
+Below we list and describe the variables and functions of the jatos.js library.
 sidebar: mydoc_sidebar
 permalink: jatos.js-Reference.html
 folder:
-toc: false
+toc: true
 last_updated: 28 Dec 2016
 ---

-jatos.js is a small JavaScript library that helps you to communicate with your JATOS server (in more technical terms: it conveniently wraps calls to JATOS' public API).

 Two [bits of code](Mandatory-lines-in-your-components-HTML.html) are mandatory in all your components' HTML files.
-One of them is the following line in the head section:
+One of them is the following line in the head section: `<script src="/assets/javascripts/jatos.js"></script>` which includes the jatos.js library into your HTML file.
-`<script src="/assets/javascripts/jatos.js"></script>`
-which includes the jatos.js library into your HTML file.

 All variables or calls to jatos.js start with `jatos.`.
 For example, if you want to get the study's ID you can use `jatos.studyId`.
 If you want to submit some result data of your component back to your JATOS server you can call `jatos.submitResultData(resultData)`, where resultData can be any kind text.